arieltyson/arieltyson/README.md

 - 📱: I currently work as a Software Developer Intern, building full stack, enterprise applications.

+- 🤖: My next journey takes me into Mobile Development, working of Platform and Infrastructure.

 - 💭: Exploring the innovations of software development is my passion.

 - 💻: In my free time, I read tech articles and develop multi-platform customer facing software.